pakaphholbig/GradGeneSelection/README.md

-# Single-Cell RNA Sequencing Deep Feature Attribution (scDFA)
+# Gradient-Based Gene Selection for scRNA-seq Foundation Models

-This is a GitHub repository for Single-Cell RNA Sequencing Deep Feature Attribution (scDFA).
-We present a gene feature selection algorithm using a novel multimodal transformer trained on scRNA-seq data.
+This is a GitHub repository for Gradient-Based Gene Selection for scRNA-seq Foundation Models.
+We present a gene selection algorithm using a novel multimodal transformer trained on scRNA-seq data.